Financial independence bloggers have made the idea of “early retirement” all the rage over the last few years.

 If so, then $1,000,000 may be enough.

-But, if you see yourself traveling half the year and lodging at 5-star hotels, $1,000,000 may leave you short of what you really need for the retirement you want.
+But, if you see yourself traveling half the year or remodeling your house, $1,000,000 may leave you short of what you really need for the retirement you want.

 Look at the Fees on Your Accounts

 Our clients are probably sick of us talking about fees all the time.
-But we never stop talking about fees on your investments because fees matter so much.
+But we never stop talking about fees on your investments because they matter so much.

 You can pay 3.00% for your investment funds or you can pay 0.03%.
 That 100-fold difference creates a huge impact on your chance for a successful retirement.